unionlabs/union/docs/docs/tutorials/connect-two-ibc-modules.md

 After a successful execution, the relayer will print the ID of the client on console.
 Don't lose it, since we are going to use it in later steps.

-Note that `--on` and `--counterpary` are the keys that will be used for reading the chain configuration.
+Note that `--on` and `--counterparty` are the keys that will be used for reading the chain configuration.
 For example, if we have the following relayer configuration:

 ```json
 {